-This process is considered to meet the Australian Government's Regulatory Impact Analysis requirements for the remaking of the sunsetting instrument.
-An agency may still choose to complete a RIS instead.
+This process is considered to meet the Australian Government's Impact Analysis requirements for the remaking of the sunsetting instrument.
+An agency may still choose to complete Impact Analysis instead.

-It is the agency's responsibility to contact the OBPR early in the process of remaking sunsetting instruments.
-The agency should allow enough time to incorporate the RIS into the decision making process.
+It is the agency's responsibility to contact the OIA early in the process of remaking sunsetting instruments.
+The agency should allow enough time to incorporate the Impact Analysis into the decision making process.